x-board/x-board-protocol/docs/list-pins-capabilities.md

         FF
     FF

 It starts with claiming mode `00`.
-Then it jumps into that mode using `EF` and lists the parts of that mode it supports.
+Then it jumps into that mode using `FE` and lists the parts of that mode it supports.
 It supports `01` (ping), `02` (list pins), `03` (list capabilities) and `04` (board identifier).
 Then, it says it's done with mode `00` by sending a `FF`.
 Finally, it says it's done by sending another `FF`.

-You can also more `EF`'s to go into deeper levels.
-Even if an operation is multiple bytes, you will always use `EF` to step into a single byte.
-On top of that, you can use `EF FF` to use a range instead of just a single value.
+You can also more `FE`'s to go into deeper levels.
+Even if an operation is multiple bytes, you will always use `FE` to step into a single byte.
+On top of that, you can use `FE FF` to use a range instead of just a single value.
 Let's look at a device that supports the mandatory calls, `00 07` (set I2C address) `00 08` (set I2C address temporarily) and `00 08` (reset I2C address).
 It also supports digital set (`01 01`) on pins 1 through 5, pin 7 and pins 10 through 20.

     00
-        EF
+        FE
         01
-            EF FF
+            FE FF
         05
         07
         08
         FF
     01
-        EF
+        FE
         01
-            EF
+            FE
             01
-                EF FF
+                FE FF
             05
             07
             0A
-                EF FF
+                FE FF
             14
             FF
         FF